MKA-DSA-19-20/Lab-3.2/README.md

 # Lab-3.2
-Create a Complete Binary Tree class using the following ADT.
+Create a Complete Binary Tree class with the following methods.
 This should be made using a vector.

 Public Methods:
   - insert: takes an element and inserts it into the tree